Scroll to explore forms of Anthurium clarinervium

 Common Problems

-15th October 1889.
-Anthurium clarinervium remains a foundational marvel of the Mexican understories.
-Its deeply cordate, velvety leaves are remarkably stiff and coriaceous to the touch, offset by a clean, geometric white venation that stands in sharp contrast to the dark blade.
+Anthurium clarinervium remains a foundational species of the Mexican understories.
+Its deeply cordate, velvety leaves are stiff and coriaceous to the touch, offset by a clean, geometric white venation that stands in sharp contrast to the dark blade.
 I must note, the pricing index in London has stabilised somewhat for this species compared to its wildly volatile hybrid cousins, yet nurserymen still demand a premium for specimens showing perfect, unblemished cordation.